 Apple did not analyse other protection schemes, for e.g., covering AES-CTR.

 Integrity coverage

-We invite the community to share the impact of covering not only slide data bytes, whether part or all of them, but also other parts of the bitstream, for example slice header bytes.
+We invite the community to share the impact of covering not only slice data bytes, whether part or all of them, but also other parts of the bitstream, for example slice header bytes.